 The traditional academic boundaries do not take sufficient account of the complexity of the mutual exchange between these cultures, which in many ways resembles our modern pluralistic world.
 That is why the Egyptological Institute and the Seminar of Ancient Near Eastern Studies merged to form the Institut für die Kulturen des Alten Orients – Institute for Ancient Near Eastern Studies (IANES), with the goal of strengthening the ties between Egyptology, Assyriology, and Near Eastern Archaeology within research and teaching.

-This combination of subjects allows the IANES to offer the unique opportunity to examine on a large scale a complex cultural area, that was confronted thousands of years ago with challenges that still are relevant today – the coexistence of people of different origins and religions, the integration of minorities and the emergence of parallel societies, the coexistence of competing legal systems and systems of values, and the struggle for cultural independence against the background of strong globalization efforts.
+This combination of subjects allows the IANES to offer the unique opportunity to examine on a large scale a complex cultural area, that was confronted with challenges thousands of years ago that still are relevant today – the coexistence of people of different origins and religions, the integration of minorities and the emergence of parallel societies, the coexistence of competing legal systems and systems of values, and the struggle for cultural independence against the background of strong globalization efforts.